cbenitez0323/Amazon_Vine_Analysis/README.md

 # Amazon_Vine_Analysis

 ## Overview of the analysis:
-The purpose of the analysis is to see if there is a bias between reviews under the vine porgram versus the review not under the vine program.
+The purpose of the analysis is to see if there is a bias between reviews under the vine program versus the review not under the vine program.
 This is done by filtering out certain information out of a databse that contains information about Amazon reviews.
-From there the datafram was cleaned up by narrowing down the reviews by how helpful the review was voted and then seperating into two dataframes; one for the reviews under the vine program and the other for those not under the vine program.
+From there the dataframe was cleaned up by narrowing down the reviews by how helpful the review was voted and then seperating into two dataframes; one for the reviews under the vine program and the other for those not under the vine program.

 ## Results:
 <img width="1042" alt="Screen Shot 2022-08-12 at 1 12 33 PM" src="https://user-images.githubusercontent.com/102255823/184410638-48586d72-0536-42fa-ab36-200024f9f390.png">